sami-linux/wlan78-ap/README.md

 # Linux Wi-Fi Access Point: wlan78-ap
-- This script has been tested on Gentoo and Manjaro.
-Fedora requires a few extra steps (which I've already successfully figured out) and       I'll add them to the script as soon as possible.
+- So far, This script has been tested on Gentoo, Manjaro ,Fedora, Calculate Linux and SysRescueCd.
+I'll add the tested distributions progressively.
+- If your interface refuses to reconnect, which is rare, immediately run ./wlan78-ap reset.
+Everything will return to normal, and you can      then reactivate your access point with confidence by running ./wlan78-ap
-## 📌 Why this script?
+## 📌 Why, this script?

 - **Windows provides a built-in graphical tool** to create a Wi-Fi hotspot — but Linux does not.
 - This project offers a **simple way** to create a functional access point from any Linux system **without complex config files**.
 - This script is especially designed for people who don't have Ethernet access and want to use their Linux system as a Wi-Fi repeater of       their existing Wi-Fi network.
 - No need to touch any config file — everything is generated dynamically.

 ## ✅ Features